shadowshin0bi/public-pool-parlor/README.md

 Toaster: Speaking of whom.
 You have our thanks, but I still have yet to be given a good reason why you pulled the github.
 Until then, you are nothing but repeating, a third time, the mistakes of evil people.

-Therefore, this resposity will remain up until the end of time.
+Therefore, this respository will remain up until it itself ceases to exist.

 If you believe I am breaking the law, then come after me.
 My lawyers and myself will be waiting.